RoSHI logoRoSHI: A Versatile Robot-oriented Suit for Human Data In-the-Wild

 Method

-RoSHI combines nine low-cost IMU trackers (~$30 each, BNO085-based, wireless at 100 Hz) with Project Aria glasses to capture synchronized 3D body pose, egocentric RGB video, and a globally consistent root trajectory.
-The two modalities are complementary: IMUs provide robustness to visual occlusion and high-speed motion, while egocentric SLAM anchors long-horizon global localization and stabilizes upper-body pose.
+RoSHI is a hybrid wearable system that combines nine low-cost IMU trackers with Project Aria glasses to capture synchronized (i) 3D body pose, (ii) egocentric RGB video, and (iii) a globally consistent 6-DoF root trajectory.
+As illustrated in the figure below, the two sensing modalities are complementary: IMUs provide robust local body orientation estimates under occlusion and fast motion, while egocentric SLAM from Aria anchors global motion over long horizons and stabilizes upper-body pose.

 RoSHI method pipeline.